phpbb/documentation/development/extensions/tutorial_php_events_and_extending_extensions.rst

 to use them (if you have further questions, feel free to ask).
 A service collection is basically what it sounds like: a collection of services.
-Basically, when you define your service, you give it a special "tag", which associates it with a the collection of services.
+Basically, when you define your service, you give it a special "tag", which associates it with a collection of services.
 Later on, this can be used to easily get a list of services for use by your extension.

 To use this, you first create a service for your service collection.
 This will